 - Expect a decision on the Overtime Rule in early 2017.

 - A new director will be chosen for the OFCCP in 2017.

 - Expect to see changes with the new presidential administration.

-For the first time in years OFCCP will need to justify their existence, the panic the agency will feel under a Trump administration will create an atmosphere of desperation and the need to produce bigger settlement numbers.
-We anticipate 2017 to be a tumultuous year as many of these regulations either stay in force as is, are rewritten or rescinded.
+With guaranteed changes on the horizon for 2017, it’s more important than ever for federal contractors to monitor the Trump Administration’s position on all of these new regulations.
+We anticipate 2017 to be a tumultuous year as many of these regulations either stay in force as is, are rewritten, or rescinded.
 We expect audits to be more unpredictable as the year progresses with less consistency between the Regions and District Offices.
 We encourage our clients to update their affirmative action plans and consult with CRI to ensure the compliance of federal regulations.
-If you need assistance with your affirmative action plans or obligations, you can contact CRI at firstname.lastname@example.org.
+If you need assistance with your affirmative action plans or obligations, you can contact Career Resources, Inc.